 - Homebrewed microbial mix

 Soil microorganisms are present in abundance that improves plant and soil health.
 Their role can be termed as soil biological management.
-Check out few examples of it:
+Check out a few examples of it:

 Do you know more than 90 percent of the total plants in this world are Mycorrhizal?
 It has fungal filaments and works in a symbiotic relationship with plants.
 It provides protection from pathogens, resistance to water stress, and better nutrient uptake capacity, In return, plants provide the “C” it needs.

+Rhizobia is one of the most beneficial microorganisms for plants.
 It creates nodules that fix nitrogen.
 So, it provides plants with the necessary nitrogen it needs for growth.

 Nematodes are known to control insect pests and other harmful pathogens.
 Insect pests the Nematodes control are Termites, weevils, white grubs, armyworms, moths, fruit flies, beetles, locusts, and many more.

 On top of that, these beneficial soil microorganisms can be produced in mass quantities and their production is also environmentally friendly.

 4) Biocontrol fungi: